adam4321/CS-467_Software_Quiz/README.md

 necessary Google Oauth2 credentials in the GCP dashboard and adding those credentials in a file called GOOGLE-credentials.js.

-Then just npm install and node app.js!
+Then just call 'npm install' and call 'node app.js'!

 ### SIGNING IN

+The application can be reached at this [link](https://softwarecustomquiz.herokuapp.com/login).

 Two sign in options exist:
 1) Using your Google (Gmail) account